GideonZ/1541u-documentation/u64/getting_started.rst

 Basically you stick your USB drive in the back of the Ultimate 64 and push shortly on the power button to bring up the Menu.

 #.
-Browse to your Kernal image and press Enter.
+Browse to your Kernal ROM image and press Enter.
 #.
 Choose ``Flash as Orig.
 Kernal ROM``.
 #.
-Browse to your Basic image and press Enter.
+Browse to your Basic ROM image and press Enter.
 #.
 Choose ``Flash as Orig.
 Basic ROM``.
+#.
+Browse to your Character ROM image and press Enter.
+#.
+Choose ``Flash as Orig.
+Character ROM``.
 #.
 Push ``F5`` and choose ``Reboot C64``.

 Real SID